Farm: Types of farms

+Farm buildings

+Farms have special buildings.
+Some buildings, such as barns, may hold animals.
+There may be separate buildings for chickens and pigs.
+On dairy farms, a milking parlor is an important building.
+It is where dairy cows are milked.
+The milk is kept in a milking parlor until a milk tanker comes to get it.
+There are also special buildings for keeping grain.
+A silo is a tall building where grains, such as wheat and oats are stored.
+Farmers also use small round metal buildings to store their grain.
+These buildings are called grain bins.

 Specialized farms

 Dairy farm

 Dairy farming is a class of agriculture, where female cattle, goats, or other mammals are raised for their milk, which may be either processed on-site or transported to a dairy for processing and eventual retail sale There are many breeds of cattle that can be milked some of the best producing ones include Holstein, Norwegian Red, Kostroma, Brown Swiss, and more.

-In most Western countries, a centralized dairy facility processes milk and dairy products, such as cream, butter, and cheese.
-In the United States, these dairies are usually local companies, while in the southern hemisphere facilities may be run by very large nationwide or trans-national corporations (such as Fonterra).
+In most Western countries, a centralized dairy facility processes milk and dairy products, such as ice cream, yogurt, butter, and cheese.
+In the United States, these dairies are usually local companies, while in the Southern Hemisphere facilities may be run by very large nationwide or trans-national corporations (such as Fonterra).

 Dairy farms generally sell male calves for veal meat, as dairy breeds are not normally satisfactory for commercial beef production.
-Many dairy farms also grow their own feed, typically including corn, alfalfa, and hay.
+Many dairy farms also grow their own feed, typically including maize, alfalfa, and hay.
 This is fed directly to the cows, or stored as silage for use during the winter season.
 Additional dietary supplements are added to the feed to improve milk production.